Housing Benefit overpayment

 Overpayments happen for various reasons.
 An overpayment often occurs if we are not told about a change of circumstance (for example, if your income has increased or if someone has moved into or out of your home).

 Overpayments due to delayed benefit awards

-Sometimes, you may be claiming Housing Benefit whilst you are waiting for another social security benefit to be awarded.
-If you are then awarded the other benefit, this may result in an overpayment of Housing Benefit.
+Sometimes, you may be claiming while you are waiting for another social security benefit to be awarded.
+If you are then awarded the other benefit, this may result in an overpayment.
 We will usually ask for this money to be repaid.

 If an overpayment was not your fault

 Most overpayments are recoverable.
 However, if an overpayment was due an official error and you could not have known you were being overpaid then the overpayment is not recoverable.

 To reduce the risk of an overpayment, please tell us straight away of any changes in your circumstances.
 You must tell us about any changes and not rely on anyone else to do it for you.
 Even if you have told the Department for Work and Pensions (DWP), you must still tell us.